terraform-community-modules/tf_aws_bastion_s3_keys/README.md

   * `s3_bucket_name` - S3 bucket name which contains public keys (see `samples/s3_ssh_public_keys.tf`)
   * `s3_bucket_uri `– S3 URI which contains the public keys.
 If specified, `s3_bucket_name` will be ignored
   * `vpc_id` - VPC where bastion host should be created
-  * `subnet_ids` - Comma-separated list of subnet IDs where auto-scaling should create instances
+  * `subnet_ids` - List of subnet IDs where auto-scaling should create instances
   * `keys_update_frequency` - How often to update keys.
 A cron timespec or an empty string to turn off (default)
   * `additional_user_data_script` - Additional user-data script to run at the end
   * `eip` - EIP to put into EC2 tag (can be used with scripts like https://github.com/skymill/aws-ec2-assign-elastic-ip, default - empty value)